How do I prepare my events spreadsheet to be imported?

 3. Create column headers for EventGeek fields

-Create a row at the top of the spreadsheet with the event field names from EventGeek as column headers, as shown in the screenshot above.
+Create a row at the top of the spreadsheet with the event field names from EventGeek as column headers, as shown in the screenshot below.

 4. Create Venue and Location columns